castep-docs/castep-docs/docs/documentation/DFT+U/alpha.md

 $$ \sum_{J} \chi_{IJ}^{\text{SC}} = 0, \qquad \sum_{J} \chi_{IJ}^{\text{NSC}} = 0, \quad\forall\;I. $$

-This translates into one additional row and column in each of the $\chi$ matrices where the new elements are computed to satisfy the above equations.
+This translates into one additional row and column in each of the $\chi$ matrices where the new elements are computed to ensure the above equations are satisfied.
 The new degrees of freedom simulate a delocalised background charge of the system.

-In practice, the $\chi$ matrices gain a null eigenvalue, which makes the inverses required in the $U_{I}$ more difficult to calculate.
-One must use the Moore-Penrose pseudo-inverse to correctly recover the $U_{I}$ value, of which, requires a singular value decomposition (SVD) method because the rows/columns of the $\chi$ matrices are no longer linearly independent.
-Despite the inverses of $\chi$ now being ill-defined, the difference between the inverses is.
-The use of the $\chi$ pseudo-inverse should therefore not introduce any additional numerical error to the calculation, other than the convergence tolerance of the SVD method.
+This practice results in the $\chi$ matrices gaining a null eigenvalue, which makes the inverses required in the $U_{I}$ definition more difficult to calculate.
+One must use the Moore-Penrose pseudo-inverse to correctly recover the $U_{I}$ value.
+The procedure requires a singular value decomposition (SVD) method as the rows/columns of the $\chi$ matrices are no longer linearly independent when imposing the charge neutrality constraints.
+Despite the inverses of $\chi$ now being ill-defined, the difference between them is.
+The use of the $\chi$ pseudo-inverse should therefore not introduce any additional numerical error to the calculation, other than the convergence tolerance required in the SVD method.

 ### Determination of U with DFT+U
 One may require the application of a $U$ value to recover a reasonable ground state system.
 The above method is extendable to allow this.
-The calculated $U$ value will result in a correction to the originally applied $U$ value, and one could reach internal consistency by applying the calculated $U$ values until the computed value vanishes.
+In this case, the calculated $U$ value will result in a **correction** to the originally applied $U$ value.
+One could reach internal consistency by applying the calculated $U$ value to a subsequent calculation, and repeat the process until the computed value vanishes.

 [^1]: Physical Review B **71**, 035105 (2005)